D4niel-dev/Zylo-Beta-1.5.0/scripts/other/Zylo_1.5.1.md

 - **Zily :** Thinking (`lfm2.5-thinking`), Writer (`qwen3:4b`), Review (`gemm3:latest/gemma3:1b`).

-**Add a new dropdown menu that shows the thoughts of the AI's when they are in `Thinking` mode in their message when they are running.**
+- **Also add a new dropdown menu that shows the thoughts of the AI's when they are in `Thinking` mode in their message when they are running.**

 ---

 ## 8. Performance Benchmarks 📊